springdevs/pathao/README.md

 ## Changelog

+### 1.0.5

+-   HPOS support added.
+-   Several issues solved.

 ### 1.0.4

 -   Fix wrong weight on admin order

 ### 1.0.3

 -   `At_the_Sorting_HUB` status setting added.

 ### 1.0.2

 -   Ability to sent order again to pathao if order was cancelled or failed.

 ### 1.0.1